What Parents Think of Camp!

 - Offering fun activities

-"Parents are recognizing what we in the organized camping industry have known for years," said Peg Smith, executive director of ACA.
+"Parents are recognizing what we in the organized camping industry have known for years," said Peg Smith*, CEO of ACA.
 "Camp is a vital element in a child's total development and it complements the academic skills that are learned in school with experiential based life skills."

 According to Robert Ditter, a clinical psychologist who specializes in child and adolescent treatment, camp helps build emotional intelligence.
 He states that camp contributes to the development of three emotionally based competencies - cognitive emotional quotient (EQ), social EQ and emotional EQ - and these competencies cannot be taught in the conventional sense.
 Rather, they are developed through experience.